oPauloChaves/resume/README.md

 ----------

-I'm a web developer since 2010 and am looking for opportunities to work as **Fullstack Web Developer** focused on the backend with Node.js or Java but also willing to work on the frontend with React.js.
+I'm a backend developer since 2010 and am looking for opportunities to work as **Backend Developer** focused on Node.js but also willing to work with Java or on the frontend with React.js.
 I'a a hungry learner and am always improving my skills.
 I'd like being part of a great team where I could learn from and share my knowledge with the goal of growing the businness and improving each others skill as engineers.
 I have solid understanding and experience working with JavaScript and Java.
 I'm experienced modeling, building and maintaining REST APIs, MVC apps, SQL and NoSQL databases.

 ---------------